Shmickton/GrugHasIt/README.md

 # GrugHasIt

 Need a hammer?
 Grug has it.
-Need David?
+Need a ladder?
 Grug has it.